Byron/gitoxide/gix-config/README.md

-# git-config
+# gix-config

-**git-config is a library for interacting with `git-config` files.**
+**gix-config is a library for interacting with `gix-config` files.**

-This crate intents to be a performant Rust implementation for reading and writing `git-config` files.
+This crate intents to be a performant Rust implementation for reading and writing `gix-config` files.
 It exposes tiers of abstractions, from simple config value wrappers to a high level reader and writer.

 The highlight of this crate is the zero-copy parser.
 We employ techniques to